icub-tech-iit/documentation/docs/ft_sensors/ft_sensors_imu.md

 }
 ```

-And the same applis to the corresponding gyroscope data.
+The same applis to the corresponding gyroscope data.

 **Please notice the conditional loop to keep the correct behaviour for the other boards using a BNO055 IMU** preventing unwanted behaviors e.g. robot falling on ground.

 ## Outlook